 As a matter of fundamental fairness, judges cannot set bail without considering the arrestee's ability to pay it: to do otherwise risks arbitrary detention of people who would otherwise return to court and live peacefully in their communities.
 Courts in Tennessee and around the country have uniformly rejected bail setting procedures that do not consider ability to pay because such procedures deny due process and impose discriminatory wealth-based detention.
 See, e.g., McNeil v.
 Cmty.
 Prob.
-Servs., LLC, No. 1:18-CV-00033, 2019 WL 633012, at \9-\13 (M.D.
+Servs., LLC, No. 1:18-CV-00033, 2019 WL 633012, at 9-13 (M.D.
 Tenn.
 Feb.
 14, 2019) (reviewing caselaw), aff'd, 945 F.3d 991 (6th Cir.
 2019).
 Consistent with these constitutional principles, statutes in forty-one states explicitly require judges to consider an arrestee's ability to pay.

 The purpose of HB 1719 was to target reforms to Shelby County's bail system that were the subject of a negotiated agreement with Plaintiff Just City.
 Just City is a mission-driven nonprofit organization that operates a charitable bail fund to mitigate wealth-based discrimination in Shelby County criminal proceedings.
-To address decades of unconstitutional bail practices, and to avoid litigation with Just City, Shelby County officials entered into an agreement to reform its bail practices.
+To address decades of unconstitutional bail practices, and to avoid litigation with Just City, Shelby County officials entered into an agreement with Just City to reform Shelby County's bail practices.
 Among other reforms, the agreement requires Shelby County Judicial Commissioners to use an ability-to-pay calculator to evaluate arrestees' financial information when setting bail.
 Judicial Commissioners must use that information to set affordable bail if they intend to release an arrestee, or to set unaffordable bail if they intend to detain an arrestee.

 Following the enactment of HB 1719, Shelby County officials abandoned their constitutional obligations and the terms of the agreement.
 The Shelby County Sheriff is now enforcing unconstitutional bail orders issued under HB 1719 against arrestees who cannot afford their bail.

-As in McNeil, 2019 WL 633012, at \9-\13, Just City seeks a preliminary injunction that prohibits the Shelby County Sheriff from enforcing bail orders unless the judicial commissioners considered ability to pay when setting bail.
+As in McNeil, 2019 WL 633012, at 9-13, Just City seeks a preliminary injunction that prohibits the Shelby County Sheriff from enforcing bail orders to detain arrestees if the judge issuing the order did not determine the arrestee's ability to pay bail.
 Just City is likely to succeed on its claims that HB 1719 is unconstitutional because the statute violates settled principles of due process.
 In addition, an injunction would prevent Just City and the arrestees it serves from suffering irreparable harm through unconstitutional bail orders, the balance of the equities favors Plaintiff, and an injunction would advance the public interest in protecting important constitutional rights.